CaptainASIC/CSIRT/README.md

+# CSIRT Toolbox

+The CSIRT Toolbox is a comprehensive suite of tools designed for Computer Security Incident Response Teams (CSIRTs) to aid in the clean-up, analysis, and management of data on recovered and infected drives, as well as network monitoring and analysis.

+## Tools

-# CSIRT Laundry Services
+### Laundry Services

-This utility script provides various functions to clean, sanitize, and manage data on recovered and infected drives.
-It's particularly useful for maintaining the cleanliness and security of data stored on drives.
+Provides various functions to clean, sanitize, and manage data on drives.

-## Features

 - **Bleach Mode:** Moves data from a dirty drive to a specified destination directory, while also deleting prohibited files and directories.
 - **Pre-soak:** Deletes prohibited files from the destination directory.